The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Gerhard Richter’s Halfmannshof (signed) is estimated to be worth between £2,950 and £4,450.
-This lithograph print, created in 1968, has shown consistent value growth since its first sale in June 2012.
-In the last 12 months, the average selling price was £2,544, across a total of 1 artwork sold.
-Over the past five years, the hammer price has varied from £2,544 in February 2025 to £6,789 in June 2020.
-The artwork has an average annual growth rate of -6% and an auction history of 6 total sales.
+The value of Gerhard Richter's Halfmannshof (signed) is estimated to be worth between £2,950 and £4,450.
+This lithograph print, created in 1968, has shown consistent value growth, with an auction history of six total sales since its entry to the market in June 2012.
+Over the past 12 months, the hammer price has ranged from £2,544 in February 2025 to £4,296 in June 2021.
+The average annual growth rate of this work is -9%.
 The edition size of this artwork is limited to 150.

 Unlock up-to-the-minute market data on Gerhard Richter's Halfmannshof, login or create a free account today